DO-Customer-Success/docker-registry-digitalocean/README.md

 ssh_fingerprint = "<Fingerprint of SSH key used in your DO account"

-#Size of the Registry Data volume
+#Size of the Registry Data volume in GB
 vol_size = "10"

-#Number of user accounts to generate (if a user list is not imported)
+#Number of user accounts to generate (if a user list is not imported; this value is taken, but ignored if a list is provided)
 user_count = "3"
 ```